ecrc/bemfmm/README.md

 * LAPACK (e.g., **NETLIB LAPACK** -- http://www.netlib.org/lapack/)
 * Intel TBB (https://www.threadingbuildingblocks.org/)
 * ParMETIS (http://glaros.dtc.umn.edu/gkhome/metis/parmetis/overview)
 * FORTRAN Compiler (e.g., **GNU FORTRAN Compiler** -- https://gcc.gnu.org/fortran/)[Note: You need a working **FORTRAN** compiler to be able to use LAPACK and BLAS.
 However, this requirements is not necessarily if you use the **C** implementation of **LAPACK** and **BLAS**.
 In addition, **BLAS** comes with **LAPACK** but you may need to install it separately.
-The current included archive of **LAPACK** and **BLAS** use FORTRAN compiler.
-As such, if you are going to use the provided installation, then please make sure that your system has a working **FORTRAN** compiler.]
+The current included archive of **LAPACK** and **BLAS** uses FORTRAN compiler.
+As such, if you are going to use the provided installation, then please make sure that your system has a working **FORTRAN** compiler, otherwise, you can link to your own installation.]

-The repository includes **LAPACK**, **TBB**, and **ParMETIS**.
-Therefore, you may not need to install yours, you can just use the ones that are included herein.
-However, if you have a better implementation that you wish to link to, you can just install it on your software environment, and directly link to your existing implementation.
-Hence, the minimum requirements to run BEMFMM are:
+The repository includes **LAPACK**, **TBB**, and **ParMETIS**, and the default Makefile links to these.
+Thus, you may not need to install yours, you can just use the ones that are already included herein.
+However, if you have a better implementation that you wish to link to, just install it on your software environment and directly link to it.

+Having said that and since the repository already included the required external libraries, the minimum requirements to run BEMFMM are:

 * C/C++ Compiler (e.g., **GNU C/C++ Compiler** -- https://www.gnu.org/software/gcc/)
 * MPI (e.g., **MPICH** -- http://www.mpich.org/)
 * FORTRAN Compiler (e.g., **GNU FORTRAN Compiler** -- https://gcc.gnu.org/fortran/)

-Please have these two dependencies configured and installed on your system before running the solver code.
+Please have these three dependencies configured and installed on your system before running the solver code.

 ## Compiling and Linking ##